membraneframework/membrane_rtmp_plugin/README.md

 ### RTMP receive with standalone RTMP server

-If you want to see how you could setup the `Membrane.RTMP.Server` on your own and use it with cooperation with the `Membane.RTMP.SourceBin`, take a look at [`examples/source_with_standalone_server.exs`](examples/source_with_standalone_server.exs)
+If you want to see how you could setup the `Membrane.RTMPServer` on your own and use it with cooperation with the `Membane.RTMP.SourceBin`, take a look at [`examples/source_with_standalone_server.exs`](examples/source_with_standalone_server.exs)
 Run it with: